CrawfordGriffith/ODTos65/README.md

 # ODTos65
-Create a tool for OSI computer like the ADTPro tool for Apple II computers
+Create a tool for OSI computers similar to the ADTPro tool for Apple II computers

 Intro: